Context-Aware Sparse Deep Coordination Graphs: Learning Context-Aware Sparse Graphs

 Action values, especially the pairwise payoff functions, contain much information about mutual influence between agents.
 Let's consider two agents $i$ and $j$.
 Intuitively, agent $i$ needs to coordinate its action selection with agent $j$ if agent $j$'s action exerts significant influence on the expected utility of agent $i$.
 For a fixed action $a_i$, $\text{Var}_{a_j}\left[q_{ij}(\bm\tau_{ij}, \va_{ij})\right]$ can measure the influence of agent $j$ on the expected payoff.
 This intuition motivates us to use the \textbf{variance of payoff functions}

 as an indicator to construct sparse graphs.
 The maximization operator guarantees that the most affected action is considered.
 When $\zeta_{ij}^{q_{\text{var}}}$ is large, the expected utility of agent $i$ fluctuates dramatically with the action of agent $j$, and they need to coordinate their actions.
-Therefore, with this measurement, to construct sparse coordination graphs, we can set a sparseness controlling constant $\lambda\in(0,1)$ and select $\lambda n(n-1)$ edges with the largest $\zeta_{ij}$ values.
+Therefore, with this measurement, to construct sparse coordination graphs, we can set a sparseness controlling constant $\lambda\in(0,1)$ and select $\lambda |\mathcal{V}|(|\mathcal{V}|-1)$ edges with the largest $\zeta_{ij}^{q_{\text{var}}}$ values.

-To justify this approach, we theoretically prove that, the smaller the value of $\zeta_{ij}$ is, the more likely that the Max-Sum algorithm will select the same actions after removing the edge $(i,j)$. \begin{prop} For any two agents $i$, $j$ and the edge $e_{ij}$ connecting them in the coordination graph, after removing edge $e_{ij}$, greedy actions of agent $i$ and $j$ selected by the Max-Sum algorithm keep unchanged with a probability larger than
+To justify this approach, we theoretically prove that, the smaller the value of $\zeta_{ij}^{q_{\text{var}}}$ is, the more likely that the Max-Sum algorithm will select the same actions after removing the edge $(i,j)$. \begin{prop} For any two agents $i$, $j$ and the edge $e_{ij}$ connecting them in the coordination graph, after removing edge $e_{ij}$, greedy actions of agent $i$ and $j$ selected by the Max-Sum algorithm keep unchanged with a probability larger than

-where $m(a_j) = m_{e_{ij}\rightarrow j}(a_j)$, $\bar m$ is the average of $m(a_j)$, $A = \max_{a_j}\left[\max_{a_i} r\left(a_i, a_j\right) - r\left(a_i, a_j\right)\right]$, and $r(a_i, a_j) = q(a_i, a_j) + m_{i\rightarrow e_{ij}}(a_j)$. \end{prop}
+where $m(a_j) = m_{e_{ij}\rightarrow j}(a_j)$, $\bar m$ is the average of $m(a_j)$, $M = \max_{a_j}\left[\max_{a_i} r\left(a_i, a_j\right) - r\left(a_i, a_j\right)\right]$, and $r(a_i, a_j) = q(a_i, a_j) + m_{i\rightarrow e_{ij}}(a_j)$. \end{prop}

-The lower bound in Proposition~\ref{prop} increases with a decreasing $\zeta_{ij}$.
-Therefore, edges with a smaller $\zeta_{ij}$ are less likely to influence the results of Max-Sum, justifying the way we construct sparse graphs.
+Detailed proof can be found in Appendix~\ref{appx:math}.
+The lower bound in Proposition~\ref{prop} increases with a decreasing $\zeta_{ij}^{q_{\text{var}}}$.
+Therefore, edges with a smaller $\zeta_{ij}^{q_{\text{var}}}$ are less likely to influence the results of Max-Sum, justifying the way we construct sparse graphs.

+\paragraph{Empirical evaluation of the bound in EQ.~\ref{equ:final_bound}} To figure how loose the bound in Eq.~\ref{equ:final_bound} is, we randomly generate 10000 graphs, select the edge between agent 0 and 1, and put them into 100 bins according to the value of $\zeta_{01}^{q_{var}}$.
+In each bin, we calculate the number of graphs where the actions of agent 0 and 1 selected by Max-Sum keep unchanged after removing the edge between them.
+Also for each bin, we average the bound in Equation 5 of each graph instance.
+Then, in Fig.~\ref{fig:bound_real}, we compare our bound against the frequency of unchanged actions.
+We observe that, on average, the bound is 36.9\% lower than the real frequency.